 After a long walk I reached a village.
 There was nothing to do there and it started to rain.
-At the tourist office where two girls whom I asked if there was a bus driving through there.
+At the tourist office where two girls whom I asked if there would be a bus passing through there.
 Apparently there had been one at 6:30 that morning and there wouldn't be another one for 3 days.
 I decided to try to reach Porto Vecchio using a combination of hiking and hitchhiking.
 It took a while but eventually someone stopped, it was a man with his daughter who would be hiking a nearby trail.
 He was willing to take me, but was only driving 3 kilometers.
 I said that was fine, every bit helped.
 We talked a bit in the car, they clearly weren't real French, as they were willing to speak English.
-While I started begging for rides again the rain got worse.
+A bit later I started begging for my second ride and the rain got worse.
 Eventually two men stopped that looked like mafioso.
 As I likely also didn't look very reliable I couldn't judge, so hopped in.
-They rode all the way to Porto Vecchio, which was 35 km away.
+They fortunately drove all the way to Porto Vecchio, which was 35 km away.

 View along the way, the sun was finally coming through

 With such roads Porto Vecchio didn't seem to get closer fast

 In Porto Vecchio the sun was still shining.
 I bought some breads and strawberries that tasted amazing.
 I needed to take the same bus to get to Ajaccio as I had taken on the way out.
 To my shock it had the same driver.
 Luckily his driving was a bit calmer this time so I could hold my food down.